PINCHED NERVES MAY BE CAUSING YOUR PAIN

 What Are Peripheral Nerves?

 Nerves that travel from your brain through the spinal cord then out into your arms and legs to send messages to muscles (movement) and skin (sensation) are called peripheral nerves.
-Think of this nerve as a fiber-optic cable with fibers sounded by an outer shell.
+Think of this nerve as a fiber-optic cable with fibers surrounded by an outer shell.
 Each fiber is like a tiny garden hose where the green part of the hose is a membrane where an electrical charge can travel.
 The inside of the hose transports fluid from the nerve cell body that helps feed and restore the electrical charge carrying outer membrane.

 Symptoms of a Pinched Nerve